arlek777/TravelPlanner/README.md

 # TravelPlanner

-It's a pet project which is designed to practice with new stack of web technologies: ASP.NET Core, Angular 2, RxJs.
+It's my pet project which is designed to practice with new stack of web technologies: ASP.NET Core, Angular 2, RxJs.
 It's designed to make it easier to organize team trips.

 # Detailed Description

-When I was going to ogranaize a trip with my friends I had the problems that I solved with this web application.
+When I was going to organize a trip with my friends I had the problems that I solved with this web application.

 List of the main features: